-I don’t remember where I read IT in the UK or the US, I was so disappointed when I found the package direction on how to cook rice.
+I was so disappointed when I found the package direction on how to cook rice in other countries.

-“Pour rice in a pot, cover the rice with water and BOIL until rice is cooked.”
+“Add rice in a pot, cover the rice with water, and BOIL until rice is cooked.”

 I was like, “Are you serious???”

-If you often fail to cook rice perfectly, maybe you don’t know a few steps for preparing for it.
+If you often get terrible mushy cooked rice, maybe you don’t know a few steps to cook the rice.

 I have never had a rice cooker since I lived myself and found the perfect recipe without fail.